 Do you know how much pressure there is in writing a blog about effective communication?
 How ironic is it that we need to communicate about communication?
 Communication is so basic and yet so critical in everything that we do.
 Often, when troubles arise, we can boil it down to poor communication.

 You have heard the saying, “It takes two to tango.”
 Well, the same holds true for communication; it takes two.
 Successful communication only occurs when something has been shared and its meaning has been received.
-It doesn’t matter if that communication is spoken, written, in a power point, in a video, etc.; if the meaning of the message is not received, successful communication hasn’t happened.
+It doesn’t matter if that communication is spoken, written, in a PowerPoint, in a video, etc.; if the purpose of the message is not received, successful communication hasn’t happened.
 So whose responsibility is it to ensure successful communication?
 Leaders think about successful communication in two ways – giving and receiving.
 We often think of the giver as having the majority of the responsibility in communication.
 While that is critical, the receiver also plays a major role.

 Continue leading the Interstates Way!